project-kessel/inventory-api/api/kessel/inventory/v1beta1/documentation/README.md

 A management service creates, modifies or deletes a managed resource in its local inventory.
 To aid in the integration of the Red Hat Hybrid Cloud Management solution, they will report all of these operations to the management fabric via the Asset Inventory APIs.
 With the Asset Inventory APIs, these services are referenced as Reporters.
 <br><br>When a new resource is created in the Reporter’s private inventory, the Reporter will issue a POST to the managemnt fabric.
 The endpoint is structured as follows:
 …/api/inventory/”api-version”/resources/”resource-type”.

 An example would be: …/api/inventory/v1beta1/resources/k8s-clusters.

- management service creates, modifies or deletes a managed resource in its local inventory.
-To aid in the integration of the Red Hat Hybrid Cloud Management solution, they will report all of these operations to the management fabric via the Asset Inventory APIs.
-With the Asset Inventory APIs, these services are referenced as Reporters.
-<br><br>When a new resource is created in the Report’s inventory, they will issue a POST to the mgmt fabric.
-The endpoints are structured as follows: …/api/inventory/”api version”/resources/”resource_type”. <br><br>An example would be: …/api/inventory/v1beta1/resources/k8sClusters.

 ### The Request Body
 The request body is the resource type.
 This top level json object is comprised of 3 objects: metadata, reporter_data and resource_data, i.e.